RemuSalminen/Simple-ANN/README.md

   </summary>

 - Visualization of the MNIST images and their respective labels.
+- General performance optimizations (Currently plainfully slow)
-- Implementation of 2nd hidden layer and other improvements.
+- Implementation of 2nd hidden layer and other accuracy improvements.

 </details>